Rudxain/.github/CONTRIBUTING.md

 Don't be shy!
 All my repos are open to contributions and suggestions (even style/format requests)

 ## Issues & Pull Requests
-- Avoid opening duplicate issues and/or PRs, reuse existing ones if those are related
+- Avoid opening duplicates, reuse existing ones if those are related
 - Any PR diff-size is accepted, but small PRs are preferred because they're easier/faster to review.
 Big PRs are *dreams and nightmares* **simultaneously**

 ## Style & Formatting